dafny-lang/dafny/docs/DafnyRef/Types.md

 no more than the number of bits in the type.
 There is no signed right shift as all bit-vector values correspond to non-negative integers.

+The argument of the `RotateLeft` and `RotateRight` operations is a non-negative `int` that is no larger than the bit-width of the value being rotated.

 Here are examples of the various operations (all the assertions are true except where indicated):
 ```dafny